 Put a fresh coat of paint on the front door and trim.
 A pop of color is a great way to liven up your entryway with minimal effort.
 You can upgrade your cabinetry in the same way, covering dated wood and brightening your kitchen.
 When it comes to interior walls, stick to neutral earth tones like beige and grey.
 For color, you can add an accent wall for a unique touch or hang some imaginative artwork after the paint has dried!

 First impressions matter, so don’t be afraid to get your hands dirty outside!
 Purchase some prefabricated planter boxes or build your own and consider putting in an urban garden.
 If gardening isn’t your style, you can fill your planters with bulbs and seeds that are sure to brighten your doorway—with very little work!
 Native plants, as well as bee and butterfly-friendly flowers are another great way to spice up your lawn while also supporting your local environment.
+Elk Grove Tree Service Experts suggest keeping the vertical space around your yard in mind.
+Trimming deadwood from trees provides a cleaner aesthetic and a safer place for family, guests and pets.

 Whatever route you take to upgrade your old home, make sure it’s you!
 After all a home is a reflection of your personality and flair.